 This is what the kids all bring for birthdays at school.
 Not exactly cake, in the traditional sense – these marshmallowy cream-filled and chocolate-covered little nipples of sweetness apparently originated in Denmark and are sold EVERYWHERE.

-Start with a cookie type biscuit or small marizpan disk; pipe some fluffy creamy goodness in a myriad of flavors; dip or otherwise shower in chocolate and top with coconut, raspberry chips, licorice sprinkles, nuts or otherwise.
+Start with a cookie-type biscuit or small marzipan disk; pipe some fluffy creamy goodness in a myriad of flavors; dip or otherwise shower in chocolate and top with coconut, raspberry chips, licorice sprinkles, nuts or otherwise.
 Now you have a Danish flødeboller.
-There are wide ranges in quality when it come to flødeboller.
+There are wide ranges in quality when it comes to flødeboller.
 The good people over at Scandinavian Standard have generously already tried many around town for you.
-Or you can check out Laura over at The Copenhagen Tales – she also has a great round up.
+Or you can check out Laura over at The Copenhagen Tales – she also has a great round-up.
 When you are lucky enough to enjoy one of the beautiful and carefully crafted cream balls from the likes of Summerbird chocolates – I might suggest NOT using your head to crack open the coating like the kids do!